The Most Common Landing Page Mistakes

 3. A Cluttered Interface

 Your identity, message, and offerings should be visible and clear on your landing page.
 Having a professional logo and quality images will not mean much if visitors cannot understand what you have to offer.
+Moreover, you will not convert them into paying customers.
+Got stressed, right?
+Luckily, there are landing page builders to come in to help you create user-friendly, intuitive and customized landing pages.

 There is a link between clutter (not only on screens but in real life too) and the limitation it puts on our ability to focus and organise information.